adlpr/pyxobis/README.md

 # PyXOBIS

-Packages for transformation of Lane MARC data to XOBIS-XML.
+Packages for transformation of Stanford Lane MARC data to XOBIS-XML.

 ## Documentation (by subpackage)
 <!-- * [pyxobis.classes](./docs/classes.md) -->